Spring garden bulb planter

 Spring hedgehogs

 Hedgehog hibernation ends in Spring with milder weather and warmer night time temperatures.
 Hedgehogs appear to be emerging from hibernation earlier than usual in recent years due to climate change.
-This hedgehog has been visiting regularly since late January.
 Make sure you have plenty of water available.
 Hedgehogs wake up thirsty from hibernation.
 I also put plenty of kitten biscuits out in the feeding station.
 I use the night camera to check that it’s definitely a hedgehog eating the food.
 It’s too early to be thinking about cleaning out hibernation boxes.
 I usually recommend doing that in April.

 Hedgehog awake after hibernation